SciTools/osgeolive/docs/osgeolive/source/foss4g_2013/open_layers.rst

-Using these, and a couple of tweaks to ensure Cartopy will correctly render tiles containing transparency, you can quickly define a tile server with the following code:
+Using these, and a couple of tweaks to ensure Cartopy will correctly render tiles containing transparency, you can quickly define a tile server with the following code in a new file:

 .. literalinclude:: ../solutions/tile_server/tile_server.py
    :lines: 1-39